turbot/tailpipe-docs/docs/reference/develop/plugin-release-checklist.md

 <input type="checkbox"/> <b>Ease of first use</b>

-The plugin really nails easy setup, there's a short path to a first successful query, and it runs quickly.
+The plugin really nails easy setup; there's a short path to a first successful query, and it runs quickly.

 <input type="checkbox"/> <b>Pre-mortem</b>

-You've considered, and addressed, reasons why this plugin could fail to delight its community.
+You've considered and addressed reasons why this plugin could fail to delight its community.